Mount Arlington, New Jersey History and Photos

 Once the BRESLIN went up, it spurred more development.
 Some early visitors camped at the Lake on wooden platforms.
 Wealthy individuals were building Victorian "cottages" (mansions to you & me) around the Breslin and a substantial millionaire's community sprang up in Mount Arlington.

 Mount Arlington's time as a major resort was short, from 1887 through the late 1930's.
 That time was spectacular and included the building of the beloved Bertrand Island Amusement Park.
 The economic depression of the 1930's, the development of the automobile which allowed people to quickly reach out of the way destinations, and the beginning of World War II resulted in most of the Lake's hotels closing.
-Today Mount Arlington is a quiet residential community that still enjoys its' boating tradition.
+Today, the northern part of Mount Arlington is a quiet residential community that still enjoys its' boating tradition.
 In recent years, new shopping centers and residential developments Nolan's Ridge and Woodmont West at the southern end have greatly added to the community.

 Part of "Downtown" Mt.
 Arlington, circa 1905.
 This building still stands.